-herbaceous perennial plant which typically flowers in the autumn after leaves have disappeared.
+Meadow saffron (Colchicum autumnale), often referred to as autumn crocus, is a small herbaceous perennial bulb from the Colchicaceae family.
+The plant typically blooms in early fall.
 It produces showy pink, purple to white flowers in groups of 1 to 6 from an underground bulb.
 In the spring, leaves with fruit emerge and remain through July.

 Consumption of 0.1% of the horse's body weight in leaves can be fatal to an average sized adult horse.
-C. autumnale is toxic in fresh or dry form, and horses can sometimes accidentally ingest the plant in its dried form while eating hay.
-Toxic manifestations appear within 2 to 12 hours following ingestion.
+C. autumnale is toxic in fresh or dry form, and horses can sometimes accidentally ingest the plant in its dried form from contaminated hay bales.
+Signs of poisoning typically appear within 2 to 12 hours following ingestion of the plant.